-STRATEGIES RESPONSIBILITY TIMEFRAME REFERENCES Strategy R-1: Consider rezoning requests for identified Opportunity Areas when those request are consistent with the principles and policies contained in this Plan (and applicable standards and regulations).
+STRATEGIES RESPONSIBILITY TIMEFRAME REFERENCES Strategy R-1: Consider rezoning requests for identified Opportunity Areas when those requests are consistent with the principles and policies contained in this Plan (and applicable standards and regulations).
 Lead: Community Development Partners: All departments and property owner Ongoing See page 18 and Chapter 5 Strategy R-2: Conduct outreach to existing businesses in the Corridor, particularly within identified Opportunity Areas, to build awareness of the recommendations in the Belleview Avenue Corridor Plan and of the economic development tools available to help implement the recommendations (e.g., façade enhancement grants).
 Lead: Economic Development Partners: Community Development Ongoing See page 18 and Chapter 5 Strategy R-3: Collaborate with the City of Englewood on planning initiatives in the Corridor and in the surrounding area.
 Engage the City of Englewood in the City of Littleton's forthcoming Comprehensive Plan and Multimodal Transportation Plan process as a means to further explore north-south connectivity concepts.
 Lead: Community Development Partners: Public Works, City of Englewood Ongoing See page 30 Strategy R-4: Consider use of fee waivers, sales tax share backs, public improvement fees, and other incentives to help attract new retailers to the Corridor.
 Lead: Community Development Partners: All departments, service providers, property owners Ongoing See page 18 Strategy R-5: Work with service providers and property owners to address any deficiencies in service or in the capacity of existing infrastructure when such needs are identified and consolidate any sewer and special districts as part of infill or redevelopment efforts in identified Opportunity Areas.
-Lead: Public Works Partners: Community Development Ongoing See page 18 and Chapter 5 Strategy R-6: Work with Opportunity Area property owners and surrounding neighborhoods to proactively rezone (on a voluntary basis) properties to allow for a broader mix of uses.
-Lead: Public Works Partners: Community Development, property owners Ongoing See page 18 and Chapter 5
+Lead: Public Works Partners: Community Development Ongoing See page 18 and Chapter 5 Strategy R-6: Work with Opportunity Area property owners and surrounding neighborhoods to proactively rezone (on a voluntary basis) properties to allow for a broader mix of uses, or achieve similar objectives through the planned development process in the interim.
+Lead: Public Works Partners: Community Development, property owners Ongoing See page 18 and Chapter 5 Strategy R-7: Work with the property and business owners to explore the potential and feasibility of creating a Business Improvement District (BID) to fund corridor enhancements (e.g., wayfinding signage).
+Lead: Economic Development Partners: All property and business owners Mid-term See pages 15 and 18